 Postal Stationery cut-outs

-Cutouts by H Edgar Weston
+Cutouts by Herbert Edgar Weston

 A search on the internet produced the following references to Edgar Weston